sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-explained.md

 #### 3.11.1.
 Problem Description

-- We stick with what we know instead of what is easier.
-E.g. file exchanges instead of moving to APIs
+- We stick with what we know instead of what is easier. e.g., file exchanges instead of moving to APIs
 - What we know sounds easier to do now, but it is actually more difficult than the modern way.
 This complexity and its cost is delegated to a later time and often to downstream teams that must suffer the burden of this decision.
 - Architecture standards are not being followed
-- Architecture committees over complicates the need in looking to forecast the future problems, leading to clients unwilling to be part of the discussion
+- Architecture committees over complicate the need in looking to forecast the future problems, leading to clients unwilling to be part of the discussion

 #### 3.11.2.
 How the strategy intends to solve the problem